xqyet/2w2t.ASCII/README.md

 #  <p align="center"> ASCII Scripting Tool for 2w2t! </p>

-<p align="center"> Automatically paste art line by line into 2w2t directly from your clipboard using only the browser console—no extensions required.</p>
+<p align="center"> Automatically paste your art line by line into 2w2t directly from your clipboard using only the browser console - no extensions required.</p>

 <p align="center">
   <img src="zero-two.gif" alt="Zero Two">